Citizenship ceremonies

 Fees

-You will already have paid for the group ceremony as part of the British Citizenship application.
+You will have already paid for the group ceremony as part of the British Citizenship application.

 Contact information